-- In order to get a perfect 3" flanged edge, you must set a seam guide 3" horizontally and vertically away from the needle.
+- Set a seam guide.
+To get a perfect 3-inch flanged edge, you must set a seam guide 3 inches horizontally and vertically away from the needle.

-- Pin the back overlap flaps, to hold them in place.
-Keep pins out of the area 3" from the edge.
+- Pin the back overlap flaps.
+Do this to hold them in place.
+Keep pins out of the area 3 inches from the edge.

-- Topstitch 3" from all pressed edge, pivoting with the needle down to turn the corners.
+- Topstitch 3 inches from all pressed edge.
+Pivot the needle down to turn the corners.

-- Press the stitching to set the stitches.
+- Press the stitching.
+Do this to set the stitches.

 06 of 06